 - A companion pass

-25,000 miles is provided on first purchase so it’s one of those cards you can use once and throw in a drawer if you don’t see value in carrying it in your wallet.
+30,000 miles is provided after spending $1,000 within the first 90 days of card approval.
 As far as the companion pass goes, you need to pay $121 (USD) for a companion to travel with you on any Alaska Airlines economy class flight (no partners or codeshares).
 This could be a good value for travel to Hawaii depending on where you live and the price of the the ticket.
-For the most part, the big benefit here is the 25,000 miles.
+For the most part, the big benefit here is the 30,000 miles.

 Churning is not a term that I have used in my articles until now but it refers to applying for a credit card, receiving the bonus and then cancelling the card and doing it over and over again.